Prince3163/Assignment2_21012011099/README.md

 # Document Reader App

 Document Reader App is an Android application developed using Kotlin programming language.
-This app allows users to read PDF files from their devices.
-It provides a simple and user-friendly interface for viewing PDF documents on Android smartphones and tablets.
+This app allows users to read Document Files (like PDF, Word, PPT and etc.)  from users devices.
+It provides a simple and user-friendly interface for accessing  Files on Android smartphones and tablets.
 ## Features

 - Access Files From Device